n1cklarosa/blog.nicklarosa.net/content/articles/gatsby-two-day-later/index.md

 My only concern is the longevity of the build process.
 I dont have any javascript based projects that can sit there for a year, and still compile with out some refactoring and reworking to bring scripts up to date.
 I wouldn't be tellimg the whole truth if I dont admint I have been stuck there before, quite a few times.

-to sum it up, I have had a blast learning this widely celebrated technology and am kicking myself for not making time for it earlier.
+To sum it up, I have had a blast learning this widely celebrated technology and am kicking myself for not making time for it earlier.

 Gatsby, I think I love you.